 Congratulations to all!
 We are looking forward to contributing to a great conference.

 Below is a list of accepted contributions.
-The abstracts and full versions will be available soon.

 - “Comparative latency analysis of optical and inertial motion capture systems for gestural analysis and performance” by Geise Santos Johnty Wang, Carolina Medeiros, Marcelo M. Wanderley, Tiago Tavares, and Anderson Rocha.